Dave-team/Knowledge-base/Business principles.md

 ## Problem solving / Decision making
 - Make sure to fully understand the issue instead of making assumptions.
 Research everything you don't know.
 Write things down as you learn them to get a full picture of the problem
+- Something that is easy to procrastinate on?
+Use artificial deadlines
+- 10/10/10 rule: How will he feel about the outcome 10 minutes from now?
+How about 10 months from now?
+How about 10 years from now?
+E.g. dentist won't matter tomororow.
 - Think about the real problem to solve.
 This is can be different from what others say - don't just parrot people.
 - Understand how important it is - "How important is this, really?"
 - Do we have the solution or something similar from the past already?